-The important Port Wine House in Porto (Portugal) has grown out of various port wine companies throughout its history.
-The founder was the Scot Andrew James Symington (1863-1939), who immigrated in 1882.
-He began his career at the port wine company Warre's (with Quinta da Cavadinha) and later became a partner in the company.
-George Warre was the majority shareholder of Dow's Port (with Quinta do Bomfim and Quinta da Senhorada Ribeira).
-In 1912 Symington took over a share in Dow's, while Warre bought back part of the company founded by his family.
+The important port wine house in Porto (Portugal) grew out of various port wine companies in the course of its history.
+The founder was the Scotsman Andrew James Symington (1863-1939), who immigrated in 1882.
+He began his career with Warre's port wine company (with Quinta da Cavadinha) and later also became a partner in this company.
+George Warre owned the majority of Dow's Port (with Quinta do Bomfim and Quinta da Senhorada Ribeira) at this time.
+In 1912 Symington took a share in Dow's, while Warre bought back part of the company founded by his family.
 The Symington family was responsible for production and the Warre family for sales and distribution.

-In 1961, Warre sold the remaining stake to the Symingtons, which meant that Dow was now also 100% owned by Dow.
-The third port wine company to be taken over in 1970 was W & J Graham's (with Quinta dos Malvedos) together with sister company Smith Woodhouse.
-It continued with Gould Campbell and the last one in 1989 with Quinta do Vesuvio.
-A partnership with Quinta de Roriz, owned by João van Zeller, a distant relative of the family, was amicably dissolved in 2008.
-However, there is no port wine brand called Symington, the products are produced under the names of the companies.
-Each of them has its own stocks.
+In 1961, Warre sold the remaining stake to the Symingtons, which meant that Dow was now also 100% incorporated.
+The third port company to be taken over was W & J Graham's (with Quinta dos Malvedos) in 1970, together with its sister company Smith Woodhouse.
+It then continued with Gould Campbell and last in 1989 with Quinta do Vesuvio.
+A partnership with the Quinta de Roriz estate, owned by João van Zeller, a distant relative of the family, was amicably dissolved in 2008.
+However, there is no port brand called Symington, the products are produced under the names of the respective companies or wineries.
+Each has its own stocks.